-1) The pulsation dampener could fail.
+- 1) The pulsation dampener could fail.
 The rubber membrane inside of it eventually breaks down, and the dampening ability is lost.
 You will hear a humming sound caused by the fluid vibration.
 The ABC system will function normally though, although the vibrations will stress the system if not addressed.
 I don't believe the control module will notice this, so no error codes or warning messages will appear.
-Just a loud annoying hum.

-2) The check valve could be opening at too high a pressure.
+Just a loud annoying hum. - 2) The check valve could be opening at too high a pressure.
 The control module should detect the overpressure and shut the ABC system down and display an ABC error message on the dash.
-It should also log the error.

-3) The check valve opens at too low a pressure.
+It should also log the error. - 3) The check valve opens at too low a pressure.
 I don't think it is a likely scenario but it is theoretically possible.
 In this scenario the control module will sense the need for more pressure and tell the suction valve on the pump to open up, and meanwhile the check valve will constantly route all that extra fluid back to the reservoir in an endless loop.
 If the pressure that this is occurring at is below the acceptable pressure to operate the ABC system, the control module will shutdown the ABC system and display a warning on the dash.
 If this endless loop is occurring at a pressure above the minimum but below the ideal, then the system will operate normally but the pump will be working extra hard.
 I'm guessing the control module would not notice this situation.
-It won't be able to tell the di erence between a weak pump and a check valve let ng o pressure too soon.
-But a constant 5V at the suction valve would indicate the pump is working full throttle all the time.

-4) The pressure sensor is not working correctly.
+It won't be able to tell the di erence between a weak pump and a check valve leting on pressure too soon.
+But a constant 5V at the suction valve would indicate the pump is working full throttle all the time. - 4) The pressure sensor is not working correctly.
 It could fail.
 There could be a loose connection between the sensor and the control module.
 It could be sluggish in responding to pressure changes.
 Or it could just be wrong about the pressure it is sensing.
 The control module should be able to detect a loose connection or a completely failed sensor and log an error code to that e ect.
 That leaves the sensor reporting the wrong pressure.
 If the sensor is reporting higher then normal, then the control module will be seeing what it thinks are overpressure situations, and will shut down the ABC system and give a dash warning and log error codes.
 If the sensor is reporting lower pressure than actual, then either 1) in extreme cases the control module will think the system is below normal operating pressure and will shutdown the ABC system along with dash warnings and error codes.
 It could mimic a pump failure.
-2) if a minor case, the normal drops in pressure will be more exaggerated from the control module's perspective, leading to intermittent "drive carefully" messages and occasional ABC system shutdowns.

-5) Occasionally the o-ring that provides the seal for the pressure sensor will fail, causing a fluid leak.
+2) if a minor case, the normal drops in pressure will be more exaggerated from the control module's perspective, leading to intermittent "drive carefully" messages and occasional ABC system shutdowns. - 5) Occasionally the o-ring that provides the seal for the pressure sensor will fail, causing a fluid leak.
 There is a repair kit available (part number A2203201158) for approximately \$80.
 Don't let the workshop convince you that you need to replace the entire assembly, a \$1,250 part.
+If the kit is not available, the shop should be able to improvise something with a similar sized sealing washer (like those used for oil drain plugs).